ratschlab/metagraph/metagraph/experiments/lossless_dbg/README.md

 make -j8
 make install # to install path_encoder_toolbox
 ```
-When not installed, executable can be found in `experiments/lossless_dbg/path_encoder_toolbox` and tests in
+When compiled but not installed, executable can be found in `experiments/lossless_dbg/path_encoder_toolbox` and tests in
 `experiments/lossless_dbg/tests`.

 Building encoder with global metagraph installation: